learn-co-students/dsc-mathematical-notation-onl01-dtsc-pt-052620/README.md

 $$ \LARGE \prod_{i=1}^{5} i + 2$$

-Which, when when written out completely, would be:
+Which, when written out completely, would be:

 $$ \LARGE \prod_{i=1}^{5} i + 2 = (1 + 2) * (2 + 2) * (3 + 2) * ( 4 + 2) * ( 5 + 2)$$